 |Campus Setting||Large suburb||Midsize city||Distant town|

-Sources: *National Center for Education Statistics, College Navigator; ** Volunteer State Community College, *** Columbia State Community College.
+Sources: *National Center for Education Statistics, College Navigator; **Middle Tennessee State University, *** Columbia State Community College

 Volunteer State Community College

-EMT programs are offered through the school's Division of Allied Health.
+EMT programs are offered through the school's Health Sciences Division.
 Students must be 18 years old, pass a background check and have a high school diploma or GED to enroll in this program.
-Physical fitness is also considered, to determine whether prospective students can meet the challenges of this field.

 EMT-Basic Technical Certificate

 This certificate can be earned in one semester.
-The four classes cover physiology and anatomy, emergency medical service theory, emergency pharmacology, and clinical practice.
-Course credits can be applied towards an Associate in Applied Science degree and count towards meeting the admission criteria for the paramedic program.
+The three classes cover trauma, EMS operations and medical emergencies.
+Students also take a lab and participate in clinical rotations and a field internship.
+Course credits count towards meeting the admission criteria for the paramedic program.
 Successfully completing this program qualifies students to take the Tennessee EMT-Basic licensing exam.